 (5) The Commissioner may, if in his opinion it is no longer necessary or desirable to retain it, destroy or dispose of any document, and any copy or transparency of such a document, lodged in respect of an incorporated association that for not less than 15 years has been dissolved.

-38. Evidentiary provision
+38. Evidentiary provisions

 (1) A certificate of the Commissioner to the effect —